chipotle/Slimx/README.md

 If you only need to pass one parameter, it doesn't need to be an array; multiple parameters do need to be an array.
 Use an associative array for named parameters (`array(':foo' => 'banana', ':bar' => 'apricot')`).

 This will return a `PDOStatement` object.

+### DB:exec($query, $params)

+This is essentially the same as `DB::query` but rather than returning a `PDOStatement` object, it returns the count of affected rows.
+In many cases this is going to be more useful feedback.

 ### DB::read($query, $params)